Artillery (band): History

-Artillery's first commercial debut came in early 1985 with the inclusion of the song "Hey Woman," on Volume One of the Speed Metal Hell compilation series which was released on New Renaissance Records.
+Artillery's first commercial debut came in early 1985 with the inclusion of the song "Hey Woman" on Volume One of the Speed Metal Hell compilation series which was released on New Renaissance Records.
 Later that year, Carsten Lohmann left and was replaced by Flemming Rönsdorf.
-Later the same year, Artillery recorded a fourth demo, Fear of Tomorrow, signed with Neat Records, and released their first album, also titled Fear of Tomorrow.
+Later the same year, Artillery recorded a fourth demo, "Fear of Tomorrow", signed with Neat Records, and released their first album, also titled Fear of Tomorrow.
 In 1986, Carsten Nielsen was contacted by Quorthon of Bathory asking him if he was interested in drumming for Bathory.
 Nielsen turned down the offer since he thought Artillery would become a much bigger band than Bathory.
 Their second album, Terror Squad, was released in 1987.

 Guitarist Jørgen Sandau Putza left the band in 1989.
 Bassist Morten Stützer took over his position, lending the bass to recruit Peter Thorslund.
-Same year Artillery traveled to Tashkent, USSR (currently the capital of Uzbekistan), where they performed at a local music festival.
-Their third album, By Inheritance, was released in 1990 on both LP and CD, by Roadrunner Records and included a song called "7:00 from Tashkent".
-Artillery disbanded in 1991, some of the members pursuing musical projects of their own during the rest of the 1990s.
+That same year Artillery traveled to Tashkent, Uzbekistan (at the time still part of the USSR), where they performed at a local music festival.
+Their third album, By Inheritance, was released in 1990 on both LP and CD by Roadrunner Records and included a song called "7:00 from Tashkent".
+Artillery disbanded in 1991, with some of the members pursuing musical projects of their own during the rest of the 1990s.

-Following the 1998 release of an Artillery compilation CD, Deadly Relics by Mighty Music, featuring a mix of old demo recordings and two songs from the 1989 promotional tape, the band reformed to record a fourth album, B.A.C.K, which was released in 1999 by Die Hard Music.
-Then in 2000, Artillery decided to split up again.
+Following the 1998 release of an Artillery compilation CD Deadly Relics by Mighty Music, featuring a mix of old demo recordings and two songs from the 1989 promotional tape, the band reformed to record a fourth album, B.A.C.K, which was released in 1999 by Die Hard Music.
+Then, in 2000, Artillery decided to split up again.

 In 2007, the band released a limited edition 4-CD boxset entitled Through the Years, which contains the band's four studio albums and all their demo material.